 The Netherlands may be regarded by the world as the capital of cannabis, due to its permissive marijuana laws.
-But according to a survey published by PLoS medicine, the Netherlands do not really experiment with marijuana as much as we would expect.
+But according to a survey published by PLoS Medicine, the Netherlands does not really experiment with marijuana as much as we would expect.
 Even with the tough policies guiding the use of marijuana in the United States, the people were two times as likely to have used marijuana at least once than the Dutch.
-As a matter of fact, Americans were most likely to have used cocaine or marijuana than the people of the other 16 countries, which includes Spain, Mexico, Columbia, France and South Africa, which the survey covered.
+As a matter of fact, Americans were most likely to have used cocaine or marijuana than the people of the other 16 countries, which includes Spain, Mexico, Columbia, France, and South Africa, which the survey covered.

-The survey also showed that more Americans didn’t only experiment with drugs, but equally tried cocaine and pot for the first time at a very young age – compared to the citizens of other countries.
+The survey also showed that more Americans didn’t only experiment with drugs.
+But equally tried cocaine and pot for the first time at a very young age.
+Compared to the citizens of other countries.
 More than 20 percent of Americans are reported to be trying marijuana by the age of 15 and about 3% had taken cocaine at the same age.
 These percentages skyrocketed to 54 percent and 16 percent respectively, by the time they are 21.
-That percentage is not coming as a surprise, says a psychiatry professor and expert on drugs at the Yale University School of Medicine, Dr. Richard Schottenfeld, since peer-pressure has a large effect on the prevalence of drug use.
+That percentage is not coming as a surprise.
+Says a psychiatry professor and expert on drugs at the Yale University School of Medicine.
+Dr. Richard Schottenfeld, since peer pressure has a large effect on the prevalence of drug use.

 However, this discovery of the new survey does not fairly show the failure or success of any drug policy.
-The survey was based on whether people had used drugs at a point in their lives – it didn’t mention or ask anything about usage.
-“For drug policy, what you look at is regular use,” says a spokesman for the United States Office of National Drug Control Policy, Tom Riley.
+The survey was based on whether people had used drugs at a point in their lives.
+It didn’t mention or ask anything about usage.
+“For drug policy, what you look at is regular use”. says a spokesman for the United States Office of National Drug Control Policy, Tom Riley.
 “Somebody having tried pot in 1968 in college doesn’t really have much to do with what the current drug use picture in the U.S. is.”